 Figure 6.12: Cumulative per-episode reward on Tilted Pushing Maze over the course of the training.
 The shaded area around each line is a half a standard deviation.
 Only the MI and MI no RMSP configurations managed to find the target zone with the ball.
-Displayed in this graph is the evaluation reward, which is obtained by rolling out the learned model without considering the intrinsic reward.
+This graph displays the evaluation reward, which is obtained by rolling out the learned model without considering the intrinsic reward.
 We apply exponential moving average smoothing with a discount of 0.9 to make the graph more readable.
 Each (agent-) configuration was run once, except for SAC, which we ran 5 times.
 For a description of the configurations, refer to Table 6.1.

 MI

 LI

 MI no RMSP i.
-1 Ł
+1

 LI no RMSP

-No Intrinsic
+No Intrinsic a desta des

-No Intrinsic AN
+No Intrinsic AN 7000 14000 21000 20000 25000

 Episodes 7000 14000 21000 28000 35000